JasonKessler/scattertext/README.md

 Installing spacy is not required, but strongly recommended.

+In order to use `ScatterChart.draw`, matplotlib and mpld3 need to be installed.

 ## About

 The documentation (including this readme) is a work in progress.
 Do look through the Jupyter [notebook](https://jasonkessler.github.io/20%20Newsgroup%20Demo.html) and the test suite for instructions on how to use this package.